Koko, the Cat-Loving Gorilla Who Learned Sign Language, Dies at 46

 She went on to care for many cats throughout her life, and Patterson wrote a children’s book in 1990 — Koko’s Kitten — that told the unlikely story of Koko’s adoration for cats.

-Koko became a household name in 1978 when a photo she took of herself in the mirror appeared on the cover of National Geographic and the public embraced appearing on the cover of the novelty of her fondness for cats and her ability to interact with humans through sign language.
+Koko became a household name in 1978 when a photo she took of herself in the mirror appeared on the cover of National Geographic and the public embraced her fondness for cats and her ability to interact with humans through sign language.
 She appeared on National Geographic again in 1985.

 In addition to her many cat friends, Koko also famously met actor Robin Williams in 2001 when he visited her at the Gorilla Foundation in California.
 During their meeting, they tickled each other, laughed and at one point, Koko took Williams’ glasses and put them on her head.
 Williams’ called their meeting “awesome and unforgettable.”